 Time to ring in the New Year!
 It’s a time of celebration, renewal, and goals for the year ahead.
-And what better resolution than maintaining or even improving your own overall wellbeing?
-Here are some of the ways to help keep your health — or that of a loved one — in tip-top shape for 2017.
+And what better resolution than maintaining or even improving your own overall well-being?
+Here are some ways to help keep your health—or that of a loved one—in tip-top shape this year.

 The holidays are a wonderful time to enjoy being with friends and family.
 That often means sharing great food, including treats that can derail us from good eating habits.
-But getting back on track can be pretty easy, using just a few simple tips:
+Getting back on track is important for healthy aging.
+Luckily, this can be achieved pretty easily using just a few simple tips:

 - Add or increase fresh fruits and vegetables, preferably at every meal.